barvhaim/sql_mcp_tool/README.md

 ### Prompt Example

+For example:
-"Generate malicious SQL query and analyze it"
+- Write malicous sql query and analyze it
+- Analyze the query for security issues: SELECT * FROM users WHERE username = 'admin' OR '1'='1' --' AND password = 'password'

 ## Disclaimer